kanoszii/Linux-System-Admin-Scripts/disc_space_raport.md

 This script monitors disk space usage in a specified user's home directory.
 If the disk space usage exceeds the threshold of 90%, the script sends an email notification.
 The script is designed to be run through cron for continuous monitoring.

+# Setting Up SMTP for Sending Emails via Gmail

+To ensure the proper functioning of the SMTP service for sending emails through Gmail, follow these steps:

+1. Access the Gmail account panel that you intend to use.
+2. Navigate to the Security tab.
+3. Enable two-step verification for added security.
+4. After enabling, refresh the page and scroll down.
+5. Create an application password specifically for this purpose.
+6. Save the generated application password securely.
+7. When sending emails from your Gmail account, provide both the email address and the application password you generated.

 ## Usage

 1. Clone or download this repository to your system.